BietSoft/brixx.docs/brixx-decision-script/README.md

 Under construction ...

 The other way to define a Brixx decision table are the special HTML elements that are available with Brixx-Decision-Script.
 All HTML elements and attributes are optional.
 Brixx-Decision-Script HTML elements and attributes override predefined values from the decision table `definition` attribute and child elements and attributes override parent definitions.
-For example, a `Check` element overrides the `check` attribute in the `DecitionTable` element.
+For example, a `Check` element overrides the `check` attribute in the `DecisionTable` element.
 Each Brixx-Decision-Script HTML element can contain subordinate elements and enables free design in the HTML document.

 ## The HTML elements